NikkelM/Hades-II-HadesBiomes/README.md

 - Secret boss fight (you know the one)
 - [DONE!]
 Erebus gates (when there is enough Fear in the Night)
-- New incantations for meta-progression on the new route
+- [DONE!]
+New incantations for meta-progression on the new route
 - New story events and dialogue between Melinoë and other characters from Hades II, concerning the new route
 - Displaying statistics for the new route with the Record Keeper
 - Additional boons for story NPCs (Sisyphus, Eurydice, Patroclus)